Pedernales Country Club

 The Pedernales Country Club is a complex located in Lake Travis, 29 miles west of Austin, Texas, United States.
 Originally the Briarcliff Yacht and Golf Club, a nine-hole golf course constructed in 1968, it was purchased by country music singer-songwriter Willie Nelson in 1979.
-After the purchase, Nelson constructed a studio on the complex, designed by Chips Moman.
-The first recording on the studio was Nelson's release Tougher Than Leather and his collaboration with Merle Haggard Pancho and Lefty.
+After the purchase, Nelson constructed a recording studio on the complex, designed by Chips Moman.
+The first recordings produced at the studio were Nelson's release Tougher Than Leather and his collaboration with Merle Haggard Pancho and Lefty.